pitt-cic/CorpusQuery/README.md

 # Credits

-**CorpusQuery** is an open-source project developed by the University of Pittsburgh Cloud Innovation Center, Powered by AWS.
+**CorpusQuery** is an open-source project developed by the Pitt Cloud Innovation Center, Powered by AWS.

 **Development Team:**